Tools4everBV/HelloID-Conn-Prov-Target-NedapOns-Users-ReadMe/README.md

         * DefaultScopedTeams

 ### DefaultScope Permissions
-- Static values: you can use the `defaultScopeEntitlements.ps1` script or enter five static entitlements.
+- Static values: you can use the `defaultScopeEntitlements.ps1` script or enter six static entitlements.
 These values are then used in the permissions (Defaultscope).
 The preferable way is to use the script to avoid typos.
 Make sure that the "references" match the following values.
-   - DefaultScope (Old) *Only use in Update scenario*
+   - DefaultScope (legacy) *Only use in Update scenario*
    - DefaultScopeTeams
    - DefaultScopeLocations
    - DefaultScopeAllClients
    - DefaultScopeAllEmployees
+   - DefaultScopeMyself

 > [!WARNING]
 > Switching between static and script values results in the loss of entitlements from the configured business rules.